PedestrianDynamics/DL4PuDe/README.md

 ```

 #### Content
-1. Souce code of the framework.
+1. Source code of the framework.
 2. How to install and use the framework?
-3. Source code of building and training supervised CNN architictures.
+3. Source code for building and training supervised CNN architictures.
 4. Source code with patch-based test sets for evaluating the CNN-based classifiers.
 5. Generated CNN-based classifiers.
 6. Experiments videos.